 Bat Management Plan

-Prior to the commencement of any Project Construction Work Component requiring a BMP, as set out in condition 16, the consent holder must submit a BMP to the Council for certification.
-The BMP must be prepared by a suitably qualified and experienced ecologist to outline pre-felling monitoring of high-risk trees.
+Prior to any tree alteration works at the site , as set out in condition 16, the Consent Holder must submit a BMP to the Council for certification.
+The BMP must be consistent with the Bat Protocols (Protocols for minimising the risk of felling occupied bat roosts) and include details of effects management for the purpose of achieving the following objectives:

-The BMP must set out the practices and procedures to be adopted to avoid as far as practicable the injury/death of bats during the construction and operation of the Project Site and to the extent they are applicable to its scope, the BMP must include:
+a.
+To minimise the adverse effects of tree felling; and

+b.
+To avoid, remedy and/or mitigate adverse effects on bats and their habitat during- and post- construction.

+The BMP shall include (but not be limited to) the following:

-a) A detailed description of the scope of activities it covers, including a list of Project Construction Work Components and/or Operations including confirmation of all areas to which it will be applied and over what duration;
+a) A detailed description of the scope of activities it covers, including confirmation of all areas to which it will be applied and over what duration and timing of implementation of the BMP;

-b) Confirmation of the locations and extents of all High Value Bat Habitats on the Project Site;

-c) A vegetation removal protocol prepared by a qualified bat ecologist that sets out the monitoring procedures to be implemented for the removal of any vegetation and/or trees that are identified as potential bat roosts.
-This can be achieved through acoustic surveys, direct observation of trees prior to their removal, and by managing the time (month) of removal;
+b) A tree removal protocol prepared by a qualified bat ecologist that sets out the monitoring procedures to be implemented for the removal of any vegetation and/or trees that are identified as potential bat roosts.
+This can be achieved through acoustic surveys, direct observation of trees prior to their removal, managing the time (month) of removal, and must be in accordance with the most up to date DOC bat roost protocols;;

-d) Details of ongoing monitoring and reporting of bat activity where occupied bat roosts are discovered
+c) Details of ongoing monitoring and reporting of bat activity where occupied bat roosts are discovered

-e) Proposal(s) for minimising disturbance from construction activities near any discovery of active roosts until the bat ecologist confirms they are vacant;
+d) Protocoll(s) for minimising disturbance from construction activities near any discovery of active roosts until the bat ecologist confirms they are vacant;

-f) Methods for the replacement of any actual and potential bat roosts that are removed as part of the proposal;
+e) Methods for the replacement of any confirmed active or inactive bat roosts that are removed as part of the proposal; including but not limited to:

+i.
+Procedures and actions for the design, timing, location and placement of artificial roosts within pest controlled habitat prior to any vegetation clearance

+ii.
+Installation and maintenance of artificial roost boxes (ratio of 6 artificial roosts to every 1 confirmed tree)

+iii.
+Establishment of a monitoring programme for artificial roosts installed for a duration of up to 15 years

+iv.
+Reference to the NZ Bat Recovery Group Advice Note – The use of artificial roosts when undertaking this assessment;

-g) Management actions to minimise disturbance to bats from temporary or permanent lighting; and
+f) Management actions to minimise disturbance to bats from temporary or permanent lighting including but not limited to:

+i. minimisation of artificial lighting by placing controls to minimise light spill and production of blue light wavelengths for residential and street lighting within the development site;

+ii. lighting protocols that require the shielding of lights that are downlit with a maximum colour corrected temperature of 2700K or below

+; and

-h) Management actions to minimise disturbance to bats from operational noise and lighting;
+g) Management actions to minimise disturbance to bats from operational noise and lighting during construction;

-i) To enable sequencing of Project, the BMP may be reviewed and amended over time in accordance with condition 18.
+i) Methods to achieve enhancement of bat habitat within the site including (but not limited to):

+i.
+Protecting identified and potential roosting trees within the riparian corridors (Lot 1) and wetland margins

+ii.
+Pest control within high value bat habitat and revegetation areas

+iii.
+Planting of appropriate vegetation types suitable for long tailed bat habitat within the identified high value bat habitat and revegetation planting areas.

+Advice Note:

+For the avoidance of doubt, this condition does not apply to existing permitted forestry activities.
+Wildlife Act 1953: The Consent Holder is required to ensure they comply with their responsibilities under the Wildlife Act 1953 to not disturb, harm, kill etc any protected wildlife.
+If approvals are required under the Wildlife Act 1953, the Consent Holder must ensure that the methodologies adopted under this condition do not conflict with any requirements of that Act